Paw Paws

 How to Enjoy Paw Paws

-There are plenty of internet recipes out there — paw paw bread, custards, puddings, and even dehydrated paw paw fruit leather.
+There are plenty of internet recipes out there — paw paw bread, custards, puddings, and dehydrated paw paw fruit leather.
 I’ve played with many of them.
 But my favorite way to eat paw paws is the simplest:

 Cold, by the spoonful.